 Flood flows through an embankment breach currently spill into the historic channel of the Black Rascal Creek that runs through the central areas of the City of Merced and into the Franklin-Beachwood area.
 Similar flooding patterns were observed during the storm events experienced in 1998 and 2006.
-However, the proposed embankment system would be designed to contain flood flows resulting from a 200-year event with adequate freeboard and will be constructed to meet the design standards established by DSOD and the Bureau of Reclamation.
+However, the proposed embankment system would be designed to contain flood flows resulting from a 200-year event with adequate freeboard and will be constructed in accordance with established Project standards and requirements.
 The Urban Levee Design Criteria established by DWR specify standards that incorporate factors of safety in the embankment design requirements to prevent failure from seepage, slope instability, and seismic vulnerability.